 TCEF will partner with select schools to implement this.
 Participating schools will commit to this program, offer relevant training to teachers, explore available Open Education Resources (OERs) resources and procure ‘smart classroom’ software developed specifically for the curriculum taught in the Tibetan schools in exile.

-TCEF’s role will be to help build the ICT infrastructure in the schools – procuring lap tops, tablets, internet access, projectors, printers and digital cameras.
-We have our work cut out.
+TCEF’s role will be to help build the ICT infrastructure in the schools – bringing the internet into schools, procuring tables, laptops, monitors, printers and projectors.